The Planted Pantry » Main Dishes » Vegan Vegetable Pot Pie

 • Make ahead: You can construct this pie ahead of time and store it in the fridge for up to 24 hours before cooking.

-• Fridge: Once cooked, it will keep in the fridge for about 1 week.
+• Fridge: Once cooked, it will keep in the fridge in an airtight container for about 1 week.

 • Freezer: You could also freeze the already cooked pie in portions or whole, and it will keep for 6 months.